temporalio/documentation/docs/java-quick-start.md

 }
 ```

-The workflow interface now has a new method annotated with @SignalMethod.
+The Workflow interface now has a new method annotated with @SignalMethod.
 It is a callback method that is invoked
-every time a new signal of "HelloWorld*updateGreeting" is delivered to a workflow.
-The workflow interface can have only
+every time a new signal of "HelloWorld*updateGreeting" is delivered to a Workflow.
+The Workflow interface can have only
-one @WorkflowMethod which is a \_main* function of the workflow and as many signal methods as needed.
+one @WorkflowMethod which is a \_main* function of the Workflow and as many signal methods as needed.

-The updated workflow implementation demonstrates a few important Temporal concepts.
-The first is that workflow is stateful and can
+The updated Workflow implementation demonstrates a few important Temporal concepts.
+The first is that Workflow is stateful and can
 have fields of any complex type.
 Another is that the `Workflow.await` function that blocks until the function it receives as a parameter evaluates to true.
-The condition is going to be evaluated only on workflow state changes, so it is not a busy wait in traditional sense.
+The condition is going to be evaluated only on Workflow state changes, so it is not a busy wait in traditional sense.

 ```bash
 docker run --network=host --rm temporalio/tctl:1.0.0 workflow start  --workflow_id "HelloSignal" --taskqueue HelloWorldTaskQueue --workflow_type HelloWorld --execution_timeout 3600 --input \"World\"